MooersLab/pymolsnips/README.md

 Other editors require that each snippet resides in a separate file.
 The user downloads the desired file or folder and reinstalls the snippets following the protocol for that particular editor.

-Videos that demonstrate the installation of the snippets for each editor are planned.

-<h3>Sublime text 3</h3>

-This is my favorite gui based editor.
-It starts up much faster than the other text editors for coders.
-Move the folder **pymolsnips** to **~/Library/Application Support/Sublime\ Text\ 3/Packages/User/snippets/**.
-You may have to create the snippets subfolder.
-You can ignore that step and just move **pymolsnips** to **~/Library/Application Support/Sublime\ Text\ 3/Packages/User/** and it should still work.
-Restart Sublime Text, open a PyMOL pml script file, and then enter "ao" and  hit tab.
-16 lines of code should appear.
-You may need to install a snippet manager package and add an autocompletion package to be able to get autocompletion of the tab triggers and a description of the snippet.

 Snippet categories:

 - Alternate locators